 The next time you work on your local clone files, remember to sync your cloned files with the master.

 In this article, we emphasize creating and deleting branches as you work.
 However, once you become more experienced with Git, consider using a long-running branch model.
-For example, you can create a branch called “staging” or a branch with your name.
+For example, you can create a branch called “review” or a branch with your name.
 The danger of using a persistent branch is that it can get out of sync with the master.
 But there’s an easy fix for that if you’re mindful.

 To keep the persistent branch in sync with master, create a pull request that merges from master to the persistent branch whenever you’re ready to edit.

 Pull request from master to stage to keep stage in sync with master

 Although you can use GitHub to create a pull request from master to your branch, a quick way to merge from master to your branch is to use Visual Studio Code.

 The merge occurs and your branch is now in sync with master.

 After you clone your repo, you can make edits and commit them directly to the master without creating a branch.
 This workflow is not recommended, but it can be useful in a few situations, such as during a migration cleanup when you’re not worried about introducing validation errors and you’re the only person working on the files.

 When you need to create a new Markdown file in Git, follow these steps.

 In Github Desktop, make sure that your cloned repo is synced with master, and create a branch.